CosmicToast/toasty-zsh/README.md

 And thus, Toast Zsh was born.

 ### Basic Usage ###
 - Clone the repository somewhere into your home directory (~/.zsh is recommended).
+Use --recursive if you want to avoid initializing submodules in step 3.
 - Enter that directory.
-- Run "git submodule init".
-- Run "git submodule update".
+- Run "git submodule update --init --recursive"
 - Symlink a *.zrc file of your choosing into ~/.zshrc

 ### Advanced Usage ###